 The season of Advent is one of anticipation.
 We all know what’s behind door 25, but the journey is the point.
 That journey is better when it’s literate.
 When I travel my carryon always has books.
 More than I can read on the trip, just in case.
 Books are banned because we fear knowledge.
 Once exposed to an idea we must deal with it.
 Far simpler to lock it away in some sealed room and continue to do things like it’s still the 1450s.
 Before Twitter started revolutions, books did.
 When we put down our books we are opening an invitation to ignorance.
 Last month showed what happens when that invitation is given.
 I won’t make it through a book a day this season, but I flip out my reading material whatever chance I get.
 And I believe a better future will result.

-Posted in Books, Civil Religion, Current Events, Holidays, Literature, Posts
+Posted in American Religion, Books, Current Events, Holidays, Literature, Posts

 Tagged Advent, Banned Book Advent calendar, banned books, literacy, prejudice, reading in public, Twitter